sahus8349/pesto-task/README.md

 step 1

-copy and extract task.zip

-step 2

 create a database on your loacalhost with the name `task`

 step 3